janhubicka/Color-Screen/README.md

     make install

 As a result native Color-Screen library, GTK gui and command line utilities will be built.
+Note that `~` does not point to Windows home directory, but to a home directory in msys2 tree.

-To make the package stand-alone it is necessary to copy all DLL libraries to `~/Color-Screen-nstall/bin/`.
+To make the package stand-alone it is necessary to copy all DLL libraries to `~/Color-Screen-install/bin/`.
 To figure out what libraries are necessary use

     ldd libcolorscreen0.dll